pjmaninang/Brazilian-E-Commerce-SQL-Tableau-Project/README.md

 # E-Commerce Sales and Product Performance Analysis
 ## Project Overview

-This Brazilian e-commerce company (synthetic) requested that a sales analysis be conducted for a specific sales period from September 2016 - September 2018.
-Their SQL database contains significant amounts of data on its sales, products, sellers, and even order reviews.
-This project thoroughly analyzes and visualizes the sales data from their database, in order to uncover key insights that will guide their company's strategic planning.
+This synthetic Brazilian e-commerce company requested a sales analysis for the period of September 2016 to September 2018.
+Its SQL database contains extensive information on sales, products, sellers, and order reviews.
+This project conducts a comprehensive analysis and visualization of the sales data to uncover key insights that can inform the company’s strategic planning.

 To provide a thorough sales and product performance analysis, insights and recommendations were focused around: